 The Gilman Program cannot provide funding for a program in a country with a Travel Advisory Level 3 or 4.
 If you participate in a virtual program as a Gilman Scholar, your program must be completed from within the U.S. or a country with a Travel Advisory Level 1 or 2.

 Virtual Hybrid Programs

-For any hybrid or in-person program, the location must have an overall Travel Advisory Level 1 or 2 at least four weeks prior to the program start date.
+Virtual hybrid programs (both virtual and in-person) are allowed if the in-person host country has a Travel Advisory Level 1 or 2 prior to the program start date.

 Eligible expenses for virtual international programs

 The Gilman Scholarship may be used to fund costs related to participation in a virtual international program.
 Eligible expenses include:

 - Program tuition/fees

 - Program deposit fee